 Animals and goods of animal origin; monitoring of trade

-The monitoring of trade in animals and goods of animal origin is the task of the official veterinarians at the district offices and serves to ensure compliance with regulations on animal diseases, animal protection and foodstuffs.
+The monitoring of trade in animals and goods of animal origin is the task of the official veterinarians at the district offices and serves to ensure compliance with animal disease, animal protection and food law regulations.

-In the case of national and intra-Community trade and imports of animals and goods of animal origin from so-called third countries (countries that are not members of the European Union), compliance with the animal health, animal welfare and food safety regulations is controlled and ensured.
+In national and intra-community trade, as well as in the importation of animals and goods of animal origin from so-called third countries (countries that do not belong to the European Union), compliance with animal health, animal welfare and food safety regulations is controlled and ensured.

-- to prevent the spread and introduction of animal diseases that pose a risk to our animals, but also to humans, such as rabies (dogs, cats) or foot-and-mouth disease (FMD).
-Animal diseases can be transmitted or introduced both by live animals and by animal products and articles, such as meat and meat products, hides and skins, feathers, hunting trophies, blood and blood products or animal feed.
+- To prevent the spread and introduction of animal diseases that pose a risk to our animals, but also to humans, such as rabies (dogs, cats) or FMD (foot and mouth disease).
+Animal diseases can be transmitted or introduced both by live animals and by animal products and produce, such as meat and meat products, hides, feathers, hunting trophies, blood and blood products or feed.

-- to ensure that foodstuffs are safe for human consumption.
-In the EU, establishments that process or handle food are subject to uniform working and hygiene rules.
-In the case of meat and meat products, for example, inspections check that the goods come from approved establishments in the EU or are imported from a third country that is allowed to supply the EU.
+- to ensure the health safety of foodstuffs.
+In the EU, uniform working and hygiene regulations apply to companies that process or handle food.
+In the case of meat and meat products, for example, inspections are carried out to check whether the goods originate from approved establishments in the EU or are imported from a third country that is allowed to deliver to the EU.
 In this context, checks are also carried out to ensure that the prescribed animal health and hygiene conditions are complied with.
 Particular attention is paid to compliance with transport and storage conditions.

-- in the case of live animals, to check that transport takes place under conditions that respect animal welfare and to combat abuses.
+- in the case of live animals, to check whether the transport takes place under animal welfare conditions and to combat abuses.

-The regulations on the movement of animals and goods apply in principle not only to commercial imports but also to private individuals carrying e.g. dogs, foodstuffs and other goods of animal origin.
-This is particularly important for imports from third countries.
+The regulations for the movement of animals and goods apply in principle not only to commercial imports but also to private individuals carrying, for example, dogs, foodstuffs and other goods of animal origin.
+This is especially important for imports from third countries.

-You can find out which regulations must be observed in detail and for which cases exceptions are possible from your veterinary office or the Munich Airport border control point.
-Information on this subject is also available on the Internet from the Federal Ministry of Food, Agriculture and Consumer Protection, the Bavarian State Ministry for the Environment and Consumer Protection, and the customs service centers.
+You can find out which regulations must be observed in detail and for which cases exceptions are possible from your veterinary office or the Munich Airport border inspection post.
+Information on this subject is also available on the Internet from the German Federal Ministry of Food, Agriculture and Consumer Protection, the Bavarian State Ministry for the Environment and Consumer Protection and the customs service centers.

-A naming of deadlines is not meaningful, since the legal regulations can change at short notice.
-It is recommended to inform yourself about the legal provisions in good time before a planned import / transfer / journey.
+The legal regulations can change at short notice.
+It is recommended to inform yourself about the legal regulations in time before a planned import / transfer / travel.

-- no indication possible, as the amount of the fees depends on the individual case
+- The amount of the fees depends on the individual case.

 Links to more information